-Course Structure Four terms of study are divided into two phases.
-Phase I, a three-term academic year beginning each autumn, introduces design techniques and topics through a combination of team-based studio, workshop and seminar courses.
-In Phase II, which begins the following autumn, teams carry forward their Phase I work in the form of comprehensive design thesis projects.
-At the end of January these projects are presented to a panel of distinguished visiting critics, after which each team documents their 16 months of design research work in a hardbound book.Phase I Design Research Agenda: Behaviour Complexity (v.2) The DRL continues its exploration of prototypical design systems with the introduction of our next design research agenda, Behavioural Complexity, which will investigate architecture as an instrument that engages material and social forms of interaction.
-Social scenarios will be coupled with material life-cycles as a way of speculating on architecture's role in how we live.
+The DRL continues its exploration of prototypical design systems with our current design research agenda, Behavioural Complexity, which will investigate architecture as an instrument engaging both material and social forms of interaction.
+Social scenarios will be coupled with material life-cycles as a way of speculating on how we live and the role architecture can play.
 Behavioural, parametric and generative methodologies of computational design are coupled with physical computing and analogue experiments to create dynamic and reflexive feedback processes.
-New forms of spatial organisation are explored that are neither type- nor site-dependent, but instead evolve as ecologies and environments seeking adaptive and hyper-specific features.
-This performance-driven approach seeks to develop novel design proposals concerned with the everyday.
+New forms of spatial organisation are explored that are neither type nor site-dependent, but instead evolve as ecologies and environments seeking adaptive and hyper-specific features.
+This performance-driven approach aims to develop novel design proposals concerned with the everyday.
 The iterative methodologies focus on investigations of spatial, structural and material organisation, engaging in contemporary discourses of architecture and urbanism.

-Behavioural Complexity (v.1) The possibilities of Behavioural Complexity are explored in four parallel research studios, run by Theodore Spyropoulos, Patrik Schumacher, Robert Stuart-Smith and Shajay Bhooshan.
-Theodore Spyropoulos's studio, Behavioural Agency, investigates autonomous self-aware and assembled systems that look at machine learning, collective building and environmental conditioning.
-Tectonic Articulation - Making Engineering Logics Speak, led by Patrik Schumacher, instrumentalises engineering and fabrication logics for the purpose of articulation - the adaptive differentiation of load-bearing structures as well as the adaptive differentiation of volumes and envelopes according to the building's environmental performance.
+The possibilities of Behavioural Complexity are explored in four parallel research labs, run by Theodore Spyropoulos, Patrik Schumacher, Robert Stuart-Smith and Shajay Bhooshan.
+Theodore Spyropoulos’ studio, Behavioural Agency, explores autonomous self-aware and assembled systems that explore machine learning, collective building and environmental conditioning.
+Responsive Kinetic Structures, led by Patrik Schumacher, is based on the study of responsive deformation phenomena found in animal and plant organisms, and on

-Robert Stuart-Smith’s studio, Behavioural Production, develops adaptive, rapid and on-demand construction enabled by swarm 3D-printing that orchestrates design and production as a singular creative process able to respond to diverse social and economic time-based scenarios.
-Shajay Bhooshan’s studio, Synthetic Equilibria, researches 'when machines will design and build', in terms of architectural design and how can we describe, evaluate and search for the right designs.
+the basis of physical experiments, principles of kinetic responsiveness are used to design spatial interaction scenarios involving agent-based crowd modelling.
+Robert Stuart-Smith’s studio, Behavioural Production: Investigations into Swarm Printing, develops on-site, adaptive and on-demand construction made possible via aerial robot 3D-printing, and thus demonstrating design and production as a singular creative process inherent to collective and autonomous robotic behaviour.
+Shajay Bhooshan’s studio, Metamorphosis: Prototypes as Applied Research in Architecture, Engineering and Manufacturing, researches and asks ‘when machines will design and build’ in terms of architectural design, and how can we describe, evaluate and search for the right designs.

-Theodore Spyropoulos, Robert Stuart-Smith, Shajay Bhooshan, Pierandrea Angius, Mostafa El-Sayed
+Robert Stuart-Smith, Shajay Bhooshan, Mostafa El-Sayed Term 1

-Term 1 begins with two sets of three design workshop modules emphasising computational and material prototyping as an analytical methodology and the prime mode of design production and representation.
-Each five-week module focuses on a set of methods and intended design output, introducing Phase I students to a range of concepts and techniques that can be taken forward to future workshops and the year-long Phase I and Phase II studio projects.
+Term 1 begins with two sets of three design workshop modules that emphasise computational and material prototyping as both an analytical methodology and the prime mode of design production and representation.
+Each five-week module focuses on a specific set of methods and intended design output, introducing Phase I students to a broad range of concepts and techniques that can be taken forward to future workshops and the year-long Phase I and Phase II studio projects.

 This five-week workshop at the midpoint of Phase II addresses a detailed part of the spatial, structural, material and environmental systems of each team’s thesis project, with an emphasis on modelling techniques which act as feedback for the testing and development of the larger-scale proposals.
 A presentation in November will serve as a major interim review.